yuvalgorodissky/Information_retrieval_project/README.md

 ## How to start search
 To activate the engine, you have to run the [search_frontend.py](search_frontend.py) file that initializes the application.
-Initially, when the application comes up, it loads the Indexes and initialize initialize variable then the server opens.
+Initially, when the application comes up, it loads the Indexes and initialize initialize variables then the server opens.
 The server receives queries in http requests in the following protocols:
 * http://server_domain/search?query=hello+world
 * http://server_domain/search_body?query=hello+world